scc-digitalhub/docs/user/docs/tasks/kubernetes-resources.md

-# Using Kubernetes Resources for Runs
+# Define and use Kubernetes Resources

 When it come to execution of AI tasks, either batch jobs or model serving, it is important to be able to allocate an appropriate set of resources, such as memory, GPU, node types, etc.